NCAR/lrose-projects-precip/docs/RunningJazz.md

-# Running the Jazz display for PRECIP
+# Installing and running the Jazz display for PRECIP

 ## Introduction